Dow set to fall 325 points as trade war fears escalate

 Stock futures pointed to another rocky day on Wall Street.

-The Dow is set to drop 325 points on Tuesday.
-It is on track for its sixth straight day of losses.
+The Dow is set to open down 325 points on Tuesday, putting it on track for its sixth straight day of losses.

 President Donald Trump threatened Monday evening to impose tariffs on an additional $200 billion worth of Chinese goods if Beijing follows throw with its promise to retaliate against a previous round of US tariffs.